GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/topics/index.md

 You can try out the Topics API for a single user running Chrome 101 or above:

-*  Set the `--enable-features=PrivacySandboxAdsAPIsOverride` flag from the command line
+*  Set the `--enable-features=BrowsingTopics,PrivacySandboxAdsAPIsOverride,OverridePrivacySandboxSettingsLocalTesting`
+flags from the command line
 *  Enable `chrome://flags/#privacy-sandbox-ads-apis`

 [Run Chromium with flags](https://www.chromium.org/developers/how-tos/run-chromium-with-flags)